chuan-khuna/chuan-khuna/README.md

 #### ⌛/Now

-- burnout because of I think there is no reward and feed back for my learning.
+- 🔥burnout because of I think there is no reward and feed back for my learning progress.
 - learning about characteristics of English accents especially UK accents such as modern RP, Posh and Cockney.

 #### 🍵/About Me

-I am ~~looking for~~(now: burnout) a position in the data science field.
+I am ~~looking for~~(now: 🔥burnout ) a position in the data science field.

 I implemented some simple machine learning models in Data Mining course.